 Witness to the Nazi war machine she and her physician husband cared for the poorest of the poor.
 The time she lived, 1867 – 1945, pushed her work in the direction of the Shadow Feminine.
 Intimate, connected and not shying away from suffering, her art revealed a deeply sympathetic connection to her subjects – often impoverished women.
 She could not escape the plight of the poor in her art.
-She drew the most emotional, grounded archetype of death I’d ever seen [Death And Woman 1910].
+She drew the most emotional, grounded archetype of death I’d ever seen.

 Death entered my life in another way during my studies.
 My Uncle was in the advanced stages of AIDS.
 An occasional caregiver for him, I watched the disease rob him of life in microscopic degrees.
 It took years for his strong body to finally become the skeleton that would cease to function.
 When he finally died I brought my grief to class.
 I created a mask and a death shroud to bear witness to his suffering.
 In a performance I sat muted and powerless before my classmates, a testament to a culture robbed of its sacred gateways.

 Maybe I was externalizing the darkness I’d been walking through during my time in the shamanic intensive care ward.
 These were threads I could see and understand, not like the feelings and visions that overwhelmed me.
 I explored death in Non-Ordinary Reality (NOR) through journeying.
 Many of the places I visited are best not spoken of, but I found there is still much to learn after we’re alive.
 Quite by accident I stumbled upon a Grandmother Death spirit while on a journey.
 She had a power in NOR that took me by surprise.
 In my first meeting with her I was unable to leave her domain until she was ready to let me go.
+Here I thought I was in control of my journeys.
 I returned to see her throughout my time at JFK, feeling a permanent space for her presence take up residence in my heart.

 One of my mentors who had buried his wife five years before shared a painting with me of a gateway into a void.
 It summed up many of my experiences well.
 “Death is a doorway, and it is not” it was titled.
 I’ve come to understand there is a place for death that lives in all of us making it intimate and approachable, and yet still alien to the living.